William Homestead

 About

-William Homestead had a long association with the Ometeca Institute, an education nonprofit devoted to the integration of the sciences and the humanities and dialogue among scholars from diverse countries, especially the US and Latin America.
+William Homestead had a long association with the Ometeca Institute, an education nonprofit devoted to the integration of the sciences and the humanities and dialogue among scholars from diverse countries, especially the US and within Latin America.
 His work with Ometeca, along with his interdisciplinary degrees (MS in Environmental Studies, MA in Communication Studies, and MFA in Creative Writing), study with a spiritual teacher, and hiking experiences, informs his writing and teaching.

 Homestead's pedagogical approach encourages learning in three interrelated areas—the development of a critical, creative, and eco-social awareness—and he has been teaching college students for over twenty-five years.
 One of his favorite courses to teach is The Voice of Nature.
 He lives in Vermont, loves sports, and spends much time walking in the woods with his dog, Snoopy, who was named by his three children.